parikshithb/ramenctl/docs/testing.md

 the failure.

 > [!TIP]
-> To fail the test I scaled down the rbd-mirror deployment on the primary
+> To emulate failing a test, scale down the `rbd-mirror` deployment on the
-> cluster after the application reached the "protected" state.
+> primary cluster after the application reaches the "protected" state.

 Running the test: